 You will study how to use vectors to represent forces and motion, derive experimental units from base units and manipulate experimental uncertainties.
 Students develop advanced numeracy skills, which are highly prized by the financial industries.

 Forces and Motion

 You will study calculations and graphical analysis based on motion, derive and use work, energy and power equations and investigate material properties.
-This skills are the foundations for engineers and architects.
+These skills are the foundations for engineers and architects.

 Electrons, Waves and Photons